 — This blog post was written by Jeffrey A. Bussell.
 Jeff joined Michigan Auto Law’s pre-suit division with extensive experience in no-fault insurance litigation.
 He works closely with auto accident victims in the early stages of their lawsuits, helping them garner the no-fault insurance benefits necessary for a full recovery.

 Michigan Auto Law exclusively handles car accident, truck accident and motorcycle accident cases throughout the entire state of Michigan.
-We have offices in Southfield, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
+We have offices in Farmington Hills, Detroit, Ann Arbor, Grand Rapids and Sterling Heights.
 Please call (800) 777-0028 if you have been in an auto accident and are confused about your no-fault insurance policy.
 For more information, refer to our law firm quick facts.